dxw/playbook/playbook.md

 #### Pensions

 #### Conference Perk
-One of our benefits at dxw is the annual conference perk - an opportunity for dxw staff to attend ANY conference we have an interest in once a year.

-We already support our team in attending any conferences that directly relate to their job roles; to form training, create networking and recruitment opportunities that directly benefit dxw, but we also feel it’s important that when employing clever and motivated people, we support their already clear enjoyment of learning.
-By encouraging interests outside of work, we can broaden what people bring to the workplace both in what they do and how they inspire others.
+We think it's important to cultivate interests outside work, and that investing time in this brings benefits to dxw.

+So, in addition to going to conferences relevant to their roles, everyone who works at dxw is able to attend one conference per year about anything that they'd like.

-We will cover the conference ticket, modest accommodation and a cheap flight if needed.
+On request, dxw will cover the cost of a conference ticket, travel and accommodation, anywhere in reach of a budget flight.
-Budget is currently on a case by case basis.

 #### Cycle to work scheme